sjuvekar/System-Design-Case-Studies/studies/dropbox.md

 1. Read-Write App Servers
    * A sync operation happens on read-write server
 2. Database
-   * NoSQL database to store file objects
+   * NoSQL database to store metadata related to users, files
 3. Memcache
    * All app servers periodically write their results to memcache
 4. Load Balancers